solofrain/solofrain.github.io/tech/circuit/interface/intro-jesd204b.md

 ##### Figure 4.
 Data Link Layer—ILAS, CGS, Data Sequencing

 In receiver character replacement, the receiver must do the exact opposite of what is done in the transmitter.
 If an **/F/** character is detected, it is replaced with the final character of the previous frame.
 When an **/A/** is detected, it is replaced with the final character of the previous multiframe.
 When scrambling is enabled, the **/F/** characters are replaced by **0xFC** and the **/A/** characters are replaced by **0x7C**.
 If the receiver detects two consecutive errors, it can realign the lanes.
 However, data will be corrupted while it performs this operation.
-A brief list of all the JESD204 control characters is provide in Table 1.
+A brief list of all the JESD204 control characters is provide in **Table 2**.
 For more information on the control characters, see Reference 3.

-##### Table 1.
+##### Table 2.
 JESD204B Control Characters

 Control Character  | Control Symbol | 8-Bit Value | 10-Bit Value, RD = -1 |	10-Bit Value, RD = +1 |	Description
 :-:|:-:|:-:|:-:|:-:|-